-Summer approaches and whether you have fresh peaches on hand, or can’t wait and want to use frozen, this Spiced Peach Galette is the perfect dessert for any BBQ, picnic or party.
+Summer approaches and whether you have fresh peaches on hand, or can’t wait and want to use frozen, this Cinnamon Peach Galette is the perfect dessert for any BBQ, picnic or party.

 The dough is made using whole wheat and ground hazelnuts and the exterior gets a dusting of turbinado sugar for a rustic look and texture.
 I have made it using white flour as well and still can’t decide which I like better.

 While I followed the Cooking Light recipe in my initial taste testing, I found the dough far too dry and in major need of some more butter.
 I really don’t know how they rolled it out and formed the galette myself.
-So I found myself tweaking the recipe a tad with influences from my Fig and Almond Galette dough recipe.
+So I found myself tweaking the recipe a tad.

 You can roll it out and then wrap in plastic wrap to firm up and put in the refrigerator OR place dough in a Gallon size Ziploc plastic bag and seal almost completely, leaving it partially open to release air.
 Using rolling pin, roll dough out to fill bag and seal.
 This will result in an almost square piece of dough, but is super easy to do.

 This has a wonderful flavor twist in that thyme is sprinkled on top after baking.
 I love to add herbs to sweet desserts, like in my Berry Goat Cheese and Basil Tart, or this Lemon Rosemary Cake.
 The peaches also get a dusting of cinnamon, a favorite flavor combination of mine.

 The sliced peaches are laid out on top of a sugar and cornstarch mixture and it’s about as simple as that.
 The peaches break down slightly and the most wonderful sauce it made while it bakes.